YasminFathy/Coursera/Week1/Quiz1.md

 **This is as a supervised learning (i.e. classification) problem, where we learn from labeled data (article labelled as written by female or male) to predict gender (i.e. female, male).**

+So the answers are:

+**-Given historical data of children's ages and heights, predict children's height as a function of their age.**

+**-Given 50 articles written by male authors, and 50 articles written by female authors, learn to predict the gender of a new manuscript's author (when the identity of this author is unknown).**

 ------------------------------------------------------------------------------------------------
 Question 5
 ------------